mischavandenburg/homelab/README.md

 I'm running a staging and production cluster.
 I decided to run two clusters so I stay in the habit of separating environments.
 And because then I can justify to buy more hardware 😏

+I use a combination of HP ELITEDESK mini pc's, old laptops and sometimes a few virtual machines.
+The mini PC's are great because they are small and cheap to buy when you get them refurbished from a reseller.

 ### Staging

+This is my playground where I can destroy things freely.
+Databases in staging don't contain data.
+In staging I allow workload pods to be scheduled on the control plane.

+* controlplane-1  HP ELITEDESK 800 G2 MINI i3-6100T/8GB/240GB SSD
+* worker-2        HP ELITEDESK 800 G2 MINI i3-6100T/8GB/240GB SSD

-My staging cluster is currently running only on virtual machines.
-I use a Thinkpad T480 with 32GB of memory running Ubuntu Desktop.
+I also use a Thinkpad T480 with 32GB of memory running Ubuntu Desktop.
+This is my personal machine and I sometimes add a few VMs to the staging cluster when I need them.
 I use VirtualBox as a hypervisor to provision VMs with Talos Linux.

-Currenntly running 3 VMs:

-* controlplane-1  1CPU 4GB RAM
-* worker-1        1CPU 4GB RAM
-* worker-2        1CPU 4GB RAM

 ### Production

+No pods are allowed to be scheduled on the control plane in production.

 * controlplane-1  Lenovo ThinkPad T430 i5 8GB RAM
 * worker-1        HP ELITEDESK 800 G2 MINI i5-6400T/16GB/240GB SSD
-* worker-2        Virtual Machine on Thinkpad T480 1CPU 4GB RAM
+* worker-2        HP ELITEDESK 800 G2 MINI i3-6100T/8GB/240GB SSD

 ## Databases

 If you couldn't tell already, I quite like databases.
-I worked with the EDB operator during one of my assignments, and I think it's a great solution to run databases on Kubernetes as long as you know what you're doing and you're able to make backups to an object store.
+I worked with the EDB operator at one of my clients, and I think it's a great solution to run databases on Kubernetes as long as you know what you're doing and you're able to make backups to an object store.

-I doubted for a while whether I should choose the CloudnativePG or EDB operator, but I went for EDB (EnterpriseDB) becuase it's more like that I'll work with this operator during my day job.
+I doubted for a while whether I should choose the CloudnativePG or EDB operator, but I went for EDB (EnterpriseDB) because it's more likely that I'll work with this operator during my day job.
 Additionally, the EDB documentation is better.

 ## Secrets